yousefalatari/ma1sd/docs/stores/sql.md

 ```
-For the `role` query, `type` can be used to tell mxisd how to inject the User ID in the query:
+For the `role` query, `type` can be used to tell ma1sd how to inject the User ID in the query:
 - `localpart` will extract and set only the localpart.
 - `mxid` will use the ID as-is.